ltonetwork/documentation/event-chain/README.md

 | 3 | Public key hash | Bytes | 2 | 20 |
 | 4 | Checksum | Bytes | 22 | 4 |

 Public key hash is first 20 bytes of _SecureHash_ of public key bytes.
 Checksum is first 4 bytes of _SecureHash_ of version, random and hash bytes.
 SecureHash is hash function `Keccak256(Blake2b256(data))`.

-_This structure is similar to _[_data structures of the Waves Platform_](https://github.com/wavesplatform/Waves/wiki/Data-Structures)_._

 #### events